 - Do you have visibility into the health of your processes, activities and workforce (such as efficiency, SLAs, utilization, and more?)?

-- With the advent of generative AI and increased reliance on AI technologies, are there more opportunities to automate your business process with robotic process automation or business process management to optimize remote work activities as productive and convenient as possible?
+- With the advent of generative AI and increased reliance on AI technologies, are there more opportunities to automate your business process with robotic process automation or business process management to make remote work activities as productive and convenient as possible?

-- How would your employees describe working at your company?
+- How do your employees describe working at your company?

-- How would your customers describe doing business with your company?
+g 9.
+How do your customers describe doing business with your company?

 - How can you prepare to perform company activities virtually, as needed?